top of page

 The first thing to understand is that there is a difference between therapeutic hypnosis and stage hypnosis.
 Therapeutic hypnosis is what we use to help people with things like anxiety, weight loss, and quitting smoking.
 Stage hypnosis, on the other hand, is more about entertainment.
 The goal of the stage hypnotist is to get people to do things that are funny or interesting, not necessarily things that will help them in their everyday lives.

 That said, there are some similarities between therapeutic and stage hypnosis.
 Both involve putting people into a trance-like state where they are more open to suggestions.
-And in both cases, it's important to select participants who are highly suggestible.
-People who are easily hypnotized are more likely to go along with whatever the hypnotist suggests, whether it's quitting smoking or clucking like a chicken.
+And in stage show, it's important to select participants who are highly suggestible.
+People who are easily hypnotized are more likely to go along with whatever the hypnotist suggests, whether it's quacking like a duck or clucking like a chicken.

 So how does the stage hypnotist get people to do such crazy things?
 Part of it has to do with the fact that hypnosis makes people feel relaxed and more confident in themselves.
 They're less inhibited, so they're more likely to go along with whatever the hypnotist suggests.
 Additionally, the hypnotist usually picks volunteers who are eager to please and want to be the center of attention.
 They want to be selected for the show, so they're more likely than others to go along with whatever the hypnotist asks them to do.

 Stage hypnosis can be a fun form of entertainment, but it's important to understand that it's not real in the same way that therapeutic hypnosis is real.
 The goal of stage hypnosis is simply to get people to do things that are funny or interesting, not necessarily things that will help them in their everyday lives.
-That said, if you're interested in using hypnosis for something like quitting smoking or losing weight, know that it can be a helpful tool when used correctly by a trained professional.
+That said, if you're interested in using hypnosis for something like quitting smoking or riding yourself of anxiety, know that it can be a helpful tool when used correctly by a trained professional.

 Testimonials